 I wanted to recommend a very helpful book entitled Evangelical Feminism: A New Path To Liberalism? by Wayne Grudem (Crossway Books, 2006).
 Grudem warns and shows how evangelical feminist arguments for the removal of the traditional understanding of men and women (equal in being, but with different roles) is undermining the authority of Scripture and leading some to liberalism.
 He goes through many of these arguments (arguments that would want to show that women can be pastors) and answers them.
 In some of the later chapters he argues where evangelical feminism leads to, and chapter headings include; “The Next Step: Denial Of Anything Uniquely Masculine,” “Another Troubling Step: God Our Mother,” and “The Final Step: Approval Of Homosexuality.”
 I highly recommend this book to you and I think you would find it very helpful in being able to answer many evangelical feminist arguments from a biblical perspective.

-abortion association meetings assurance baptism Bible books Canon Charles Spurgeon children Christian life culture Dr. Steve Lawson Fault Lines gender godly living Gospel of Thomas Great Christian Books: A Reading Community in Middle Georgia hell homosexuality hope Iain Murray Jesus John Bunyan John Calvin joy Martin Luther missing books?
-New Testament Old Testament law prayer preachers preaching reality resurrection salvation sexuality sovereignty the church The Gospel of Peter The Gospel of the Nativity of Mary The Infancy Gospel of Thomas The Pilgrim's Progress Trinity United Methodist Voddie T. Baucham Jr.
+abortion association meetings assurance baptism Bible books Canon Charles Spurgeon Christian life culture Dr. Steve Lawson Fault Lines gender godly living Gospel of Thomas Great Christian Books: A Reading Community in Middle Georgia hell homosexuality hope Iain Murray Jesus John Bunyan John Calvin life Martin Luther missing books?
+New Testament Old Testament law prayer preachers preaching Psalm 1 resurrection salvation sexuality sovereignty the church The Gospel of Peter The Gospel of the Nativity of Mary The Infancy Gospel of Thomas The Pilgrim's Progress Trinity two options United Methodist Voddie T. Baucham Jr.